lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

 This chart directly proves that the AI boom is taking place in a significantly more stable market environment than the Dot-com bubble.
 While the Dot-com era was characterized by chaotic, erratic price swings that kept investors on edge, the AI era has maintained consistently lower volatility, resulting in a much smoother and steadier ride overall.

+### Summary
+-    The "Poster Child" — AI's Flagship Soars Far Higher NVIDIA, the AI era's poster child, peaked at 14.5× its starting price — more than four times Cisco's 3.4× during the Dot-com boom.
+The AI era's flagship stock has run far hotter than its historical counterpart.

+-    Extreme Speculation — Even Bigger This Time Speculative names posted the highest multipliers of any category.
+Palantir (PLTR) peaked at 32.4×, surpassing MicroStrategy's (MSTR) 20.7× from the Dot-com era.
+Today's investors are willing to pay even steeper premiums on hype-driven narratives.

+-    Infrastructure — The One Exception Infrastructure is the only category where the Dot-com era wins.
+The Dot-com Infra Leader hit 25.9× versus the AI era's 14.5×, reflecting the massive overinvestment in networking infrastructure during the Dot-com boom that has no equivalent in the AI era yet.

+-    Survivors — Remarkably Similar Across Eras Battle-tested tech giants delivered comparable returns in both periods.
+AMZN (1.8× vs 3.0×), MSFT (1.7× vs 2.3×), while ORCL actually performed better in the Dot-com era (6.5× vs 4.1×).
+These fundamentally strong companies weren't subject to extreme speculation in either era.

+-    Same Market Return, Different Story Despite far higher individual stock gains, the NASDAQ delivered an identical 2.3× return in both eras.
+The AI rally is concentrated in fewer names — unlike the Dot-com boom which lifted the broader market.
+If the handful of AI leaders stumble, the index-level impact could be outsized.

 ## Part 3 - AI Market “Weight & Impact” Analysis